Zormolo/gamifikation_iTop/README.md

 ## Classes

 The classes are profiles from iTop.
-Every class need multiplate states of a profil.
+Every class gets multiple states of a profile, so more feature from iTop are unlocked for the user.

+## Archivements

+It is planned to receive different types of achievements for working with iTop, e.g. first object created or 100 tickets solved.

+## Contact

+If you have any ideas or feedback, please message me.
+Mail: max.renner@itomig.de

 ## Sources